-Tess Clarkson is a writer and guide based in the Midwest.
+Tess Clarkson is a writer, speaker and teacher based in the Midwest.

 For fifteen years in New York, Tess worked as an attorney, regulating financial markets and defending brokers and financial institutions.
 She earned her J.D. from Fordham University School of Law, received her B.A. from Loyola University Chicago, was a creative-nonfiction fellow at the City College of New York Writers’ Institute, and studied creative writing at The New School.